 1. Know Your “Why?”

-The biggest thing to keep in mind before starting a blog is to make sure that you know why you are creating a blog.
+The most important thing to keep in mind before starting a blog is to make sure that you know why you are creating a blog.
 It’s important to know that there are many ways that you can leverage your blog so it’s important that you become clear about what that goal is.

 Some ways you can leverage your blog include improving SEO, generating leads and opportunities, branding, thought leadership, authority positioning, how-to’s, and many more.